Iran's president, foreign minister and others found dead at helicopter crash site

 Azerbaijan’s President Ilham Aliyev said he and his government were “deeply shocked” — Raisi was returning on Sunday after traveling to Iran’s border with Azerbaijan to inaugurate a dam with Aliyev when the crash happened.

-Turkish President Recep Tayyip Erdogan conveyed his condolences.
+Turkish President Recep Tayyip Erdogan and China’s Xi Jinping conveyed their condolences.
 Russian President Vladimir Putin, in a statement released by the Kremlin, described Raisi “as a true friend of Russia.”

 Khamenei, who had himself urged the public to pray Sunday night, stressed the business of Iran’s government would continue no matter what.